IB Economics Tutors in Gurgaon

 (17 min on part A, 26 on part B) // Last 4 minutes on part B. Time is scarce in P1.
 Time is really very limited in Paper one

-Studying For Paper one with IB Economics Tutors
+Studying For Paper one with IB Economics Tutors in Gurgaon

-Our IB Economics Tutors are neither the fan of writing notes nor they recommended their students to do so.
+Our IB Economics Tutors in Gurgaon are neither the fan of writing notes nor they recommended their students to do so.
 As a student, you should listen to what is going on in the class, and ask whenever you are stuck.
 When you fully understand a concept, write it over in bullet-points ON THE OXFORD STUDY GUIDE with a pencil, just to add additional details in an already condensed book.
 Don’t write down something if you don’t know what it means

 How to solve Paper-One to get a 7 in IB Economics HL